How to Install FFmpeg on Debian 13, 12 and 11

 FFmpeg is one of those tools you reach for when a video needs converting, an audio track needs pulling, or a file refuses to cooperate with the format you have.
 On most systems, you can install FFmpeg on Debian straight from the default repositories and get to work without dragging in extra multimedia repos.
 When Debian’s packaged branch is too old for the job, a source build gives you a cleaner way to move forward.

-The default Debian package is the starting point here, because it is the easiest option to maintain.
-When that package branch falls behind what you need, the guide also covers a source build, plus verification, common FFmpeg tasks, troubleshooting, and clean removal.
+The default Debian package is the starting point for most systems, because it is the easiest option to maintain and includes the main ffmpeg command plus ffprobe and ffplay.
+When that package branch falls behind what you need, the source-build path adds a newer upstream release with signature verification, practical first-use examples, update handling, troubleshooting, and clean removal.

 Install FFmpeg on Debian